SchokiCoder/book_modern_c/src/5_conditions.md

 Much better to write and read.
 Use switches when appropriate and with care.
 Every case must be ended with "break" if you want to do just one thing.
 If the break is not set, then the next case will run as well.
-So forgetting the break statement in one case, you can prepare for a fallout of unintended variable manipulations down the line.
+So forgetting the break statement in one case, you can prepare for the fallout of unintended variable manipulations down the line.
 The "default" branch works like the "else" branch in an if-chain.